adedomin/CSC311-game-design/_posts/2015-03-23-Code Walkthrough - Bluetooth Pong 2.md

 The sensor is pretty simple.

 registerSensorListener() basically makes the program listen to the accelerometer.
-WHen the accelerometer changes it calls onSensorChanged(SensorEvent)
+When the accelerometer changes it calls onSensorChanged(SensorEvent)

 In this function, I only need the rotation around the y axis which is the first value in the sensor event object.